taciomcosta/taciomcosta.github.io/content/posts/profiling-in-go.md

 ### What's more?

-In the same way that we profilled the memory usage, we can use the same approch to profile the CPU usage, with the goal of finding functions that take more time to be executed, or functions that are being executed excessively.
+In the same way that we profilled the memory usage, we can use the same approach to profile the CPU usage, with the goal of finding functions that take more time to be executed, or functions that are being executed many times.
 To do that, we just have to run the `go test` command using the `-cpuprofile` flag.